NVIDIAGameWorks/PhysX-3.4/README.md

 (1) Build PhysX SDK by opening one of the solutions found under PhysX_3.4\Source\compiler.
 Supported platforms: Windows, Linux, OSX, Android, iOS

+(2) The APEX SDK distribution contains pre-built binaries supporting GPU acceleration.
-(2) Build APEX SDK by opening one of the solutions found under APEX_1.4\compiler.
+Re-building the APEX SDK removes support for GPU acceleration.
+The solutions can be found under APEX_1.4\compiler.
 Supported platform: Windows, Linux, Android
 ______________________________________________________________
 To build PhysX Snippets: open one of the solutions found under \PhysX_3.4\Snippets\compiler.